mmesh/docs/docs/platform/monitoring/alerts.md

 ---
-title: [Monitoring] Alerts
+title: "[Monitoring] Alerts"
-description: mmesh monitors the nodes and generates alerts when it detects a node is unhealthy.
-Integrations with PagerDuty and Slack are supported.
+description: "mmesh monitors the nodes and generates alerts when it detects a node is unhealthy.
+Integrations with PagerDuty and Slack are supported."
 ---

 # Alerts